jeffminsungkim/array-spliter/readme.md

   <img src="https://img.shields.io/github/license/jeffminsungkim/hologo.svg" alt="License"></a>
 </p>

-> Easy to get an array of strings split at each point where the separator occurs in the given string.
+> Easy to get an array of strings [split](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) at each point where the separator occurs in the given string

 ## Install